IDEO-coLAB/nomad/README.md

 ## Overview
 Nomad is a decentralized system for subscribing to, processing, and publishing data in the form of ordered message streams.
 Nomad is decentralized: there are no message brokers through which messages pass.
 Nomad uses [IPFS](http://ipfs.io) to create a peer-to-peer network of nodes that routes messages from publisher to subscriber.
 Streams are published by nodes which are identified by a public key hash, making Nomad a permissionless system.
 Anyone can create a new node, subscribe to existing streams, and publish a stream without signing up for any proprietary service.

+## Why Nomad?
+Data is a beautiful thing, but it's too hard to share live data, to process data and share real time insights, or to connect visualizations to live data.
+Nomad draws from the likes of stream processing systems like Apache [Kafka](https://kafka.apache.org/) but adds a healthy dose of decentralization to create a global system of durable but lightweight data pipes that anyone can build on top of.

 ## Get Started

 ### Install